Whitebowfr/PCBSGraph/README.md

 # PCBSGraph

+So since PCBSTools stopped, I thought that the graph idea was pretty good, so I did one myself.

 How to use this :
 - The first select box is for changing the order of sorting (ascending/descending)
 - The second one is for switching between the CPU and GPU chart